 At Sydney Pulmonary Hypertension Specialists, we are actively involved in local and international research in this area to further develop our knowledge about this complicated and severe disease.

 Pulmonary arterial hypertension (PAH) can be a progressive and severely limiting disease without treatment.
 The last two decades have seen an enormous improvement in the understanding of the pathological process of PAH and the development of new treatments through research and clinical trials but our knowledge of the best and most effective treatments is still limited.

 We are members of the Pulmonary Hypertension Society of Australia and New Zealand and contribute data to their large patient database.
 This enables a greater understanding of the disease burden, progression and natural history within Australia and New Zealand.
 This information can be used to track our own patients and outcomes compared to National standards.
-It also helps in campaigning for greater funding and treatment access from the government.
+It also helps in campaigning for greater funding and treatment access from the Australian government.

 The Sydney Pulmonary Hypertension Specialists are actively involved in clinical research in the area of pulmonary hypertension.
-This not only enables us to advance knowledge in this field but also allows us access to therapies not currently available to patients in Australia.
+This not only enables us to advance knowledge in this field but also allows us to access therapies not currently available to patients in Australia.

 Currently we are running the following trials.
 Please let us know if you would be interested in participating.

 Australia and New Zealand database of all PHT patients, treatment and outcomes

 A Phase 2/3 Study of the Efficacy and Safety of an Inhaled sGC Stimulator in Participants with Pulmonary Arterial Hypertension.

 A Study Evaluating the Efficacy and Safety of Ralinepag To Improve Treatment Outcomes in PAH Patients already on standard therapy.